Brian Urquhart, a foundational leader at the United Nations, dies at 101

 After the war, the historian Arnold Toynbee, a family friend, wrote a recommendation for Mr. Urquhart that helped him land a job as an assistant to Gladwyn Jebb, the executive secretary for a committee charged with setting up the United Nations.
 He later was an adviser for Trygve Lie, the Norwegian who became the U.N.’s first secretary-general.

 Mr. Urquhart’s first marriage, to Alfreda Huntington, ended in divorce.
-In 1963, he married Sidney Damrosch Howard Canfield, a granddaughter of the playwright Sidney Howard and a great-granddaughter of composer and conductor Walter Damrosch.
+In 1963, he married Sidney Damrosch Howard Canfield, a daughter of the playwright Sidney Howard and a granddaughter of composer and conductor Walter Damrosch.

 In addition to his wife, survivors include three children from his first marriage, Thomas Urquhart of Falmouth, Maine, Katharine Ohno of Brighton, England, and Robert Urquhart of Denver; two children from his second marriage, Rachel Urquhart of Tyringham and Charles Urquhart of Leverett, Mass.; a stepson, Thomas Canfield of Washington; 14 grandchildren; and 10 great-grandchildren.